bluscreenofjeff/bluscreenofjeff.github.io/_posts/2016-3-22-strengthen-your-phishing-with-apache-mod_rewrite-and-mobile-user-redirection.md

 All of the examples below are made to be run in the Directory context, so it's recommended that you place the rulesets in a .htaccess file within the web server's root directory. htaccess files should have permissions of 644.

+*Update for clarity: You will need to restart the apache2 service after enabling or disabling Apache modules. a2enmod may require sudo rights, depending on your configuration.*

 {:#user-agent-redirection}

 # User Agent Redirection